nschiett/fishflux/README.md

 ### GitHub

-The best way to install the latest development version of `fishflux` is to instal it from GitHub.
+The best way to install the latest development version of `fishflux` is to install it from GitHub.

 ``` r
 install.packages("devtools")